 Aspects of security are ways to ensure aspects of autonomy.
 Safety is, at a short remove, liberty; without safety, one cannot be free.
 The path lies through autonomy.

-Autonomy is control over yourself; self-determination of action, self-declaration of identity, and so forth.
-We slowly establish autonomy as a part of growing up; during this process, we learn how we must negotiate it with others to be part of a member of society.
+Autonomy is control over yourself: self-determination of action, self-declaration of identity, and so forth.
+We slowly establish autonomy as a part of growing up, gaining volition over bodily functions, then more slowly gaining autonomy over what we do and when we do it.
+During this process, we learn that autonomy must be negotiated with others in order to integrate as a part of civilized society.

-Autonomy is routinely reduced in the name of society, parenting, or public order.
-This last is the excuse usually given to refuse personal security: personal security means personal control, which is antithetical to state control.
+Autonomy is routinely reduced in the name of society, parenting, or to enforce public order.
+This last is the excuse usually given to override personal security: personal security means personal control, which is antithetical to state control.
 But by living in a civilization, we agree to a modicum of deferred control — we agree that there are behaviors that cause someone to lose autonomy.

 This is a balancing act, and security is one of the ways to ensure autonomy.
-Despite Franklin’s adage, security is liberty.
+As per Franklin’s adage, security is liberty.
 Liberty is ensured through continued autonomy.
 Autonomy permits liberty.
 And security enables autonomy.

 In thinking through security puzzles, I use this metaphor a lot.
 What privilege does this form of security protect?
 What other mechanisms provide that same protection?
 What other protections are required?